mesosphere/kubernetes-base-addons/README.md

 For all other non-official releases, make sure your tag and description are distinctly different from the official release pattern, explain the purpose of your release, and mark is as a `pre-release`.

+### Testing

+The test suite can be exercised locally by running

+    make test

+Pull Requests against this repo is tested by Teamcity and Dispatch.
+Dispatchfile defines the config and exercises the test in the Makefile.

 ## Contributing

 See our [Contributing Documentation](CONTRIBUTING.md).